Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Quantum emulation protocol

-In this section we analyze the steps necessary to implement a complete emulation of the molecular dynamics during a sudden quench of its vibrational structure, followed by a characterization of the resulting states and a computation of the FCP.
-This is a formal section that introduces the required protocols for the emulation; mathematical operations, preparation, control and measurement of a particular experimental setup and finally interpretation of the results.
-This discussion sets up the requirements that have to be matched by the physical implementation presented in Sect.~\ref{sec:Architecture}.
+In this section, we analyze the steps necessary for implementing a complete emulation of the molecular dynamics during a quantum quench of its vibrational structure, followed by a characterization of the resulting states and a computation of the Franck-Condon profile.
+This is a formal section that introduces the required protocols for the emulation: mathematical operations; preparation, control, and measurement of a particular experimental setup; and, finally, interpretation of the results.
+This discussion sets up the requirements that have to be matched by the physical implementation presented in Sec.~\ref{sec:Architecture}.

-It is convenient for practical reasons to work with Hamiltonians of the form~\eqref{eq:Hamiltonian} with full-rank coupling matrices $A^{\left(\Theta\right)}$.
-In order to reduce to zero the dimensionality of the kernel of the coupling matrices, which stems from the implicit translational and rotational invariance of $A^{\left(\Theta\right)}$, we only need to make the substitution
+It is convenient, for practical reasons, to work with Hamiltonians of the form of Eq.~\eqref{eq:Hamiltonian} with full-rank coupling matrices $\hat{A}^{\left(\Theta\right)}$.
+In order to reduce to zero the dimensionality of the kernel of the coupling matrices, which exists because of the implicit translational and rotational invariance of $A^{\left(\Theta\right)}$, we only need to make the substitution

 where the quantities $\lambda^2_j$ are parameters whose associated frequencies are distinguishable from the physical frequencies of the vibrational model, and the vectors $\left\lbrace\vc{\nu}_j\right\rbrace$ form a basis of its null space.
-Since the Duschinsky rotations that map different coupling matrices to one another do not affect their kernels, these contributions to the Hamiltonian do not affect the outcome of the experiment, but effectively remove all zero-mode frequencies from the model and stabilize the following protocols and experiments.
+Since the Duschinsky rotations that map different coupling matrices to one another do not affect their kernels, these contributions to the Hamiltonian do not affect the outcome of the experiment, but they effectively remove all zero-mode frequencies from the model and stabilize the following protocols and experiments.

-Our protocol is defined as a series of prerequisites, some pre-processing phases, some experimental phases and finally a data-gathering phase.

-\begin{proto}[Force field approach] Let us assume a molecular transition \textbf{problem} defined in terms of the following steps:
+Our protocol is defined as a series of prerequisites, some preprocessing phases, some experimental phases, and, finally, a data-gathering phase. \\\\ \emph{Protocol 1 (force-field approach)}.---Let us assume a molecular transition \emph{problem} defined in terms of the following steps:

-\begin{itemize} \item[1.] a set of oscillator masses, that do not change throughout the experiment, and which form the matrix $M_{jk} = m_j \, \delta_{jk}$,
+\begin{itemize}[leftmargin=4.5em] \item[Step 1:] A set of oscillator masses that do not change throughout the experiment and which form the matrix $M_{jk} = m_j \, \delta_{jk}$,